OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 The following are the major steps for including a custom contextual tab in an add-in:

 1. Configure the add-in to use a shared runtime.
-1. Define the groups and controls that appear on the tab.
+1. Define the tab and the groups and controls that appear on it.
-1. Define control strings, such as button names and tooltips in the add-in's manifest.
 1. Register the contextual tab with Office.
 1. Specify the circumstances when the tab will be visible.